Revoluti0n/RESTful-API-Flask/README.md

-# Example of an Flask API
+# Example of a Flask API
 This is a simple Flask API developed during this course.

 ## 📫 Contact me